esl/MongooseIM/doc/user-guide/push-notifications/Push-notifications-client-side.md

 The most important and only difference from the standard node creation is the `type='push'` part of the `create` element.
-According to [XEP-0357](https://xmpp.org/extensions/xep-0357.html#enabling), a PubSub node is required to route the push notification mechanism.
+According to [XEP-0357: Push Notifications](https://xmpp.org/extensions/xep-0357.html#enabling), a PubSub node is required to route the push notification mechanism.
 This implies you need a node that will handle your push notifications, hence we create a node called `punsub_node_for_my_private_iphone`.
 This node should be unique to the device and you may reuse nodes already created this way.